 The asynchronous format of the online program allows students more flexibility to log in and complete their coursework without the pressure of needing to sign in at a certain day or time.
 There is no need to ever travel to our campus, unless students wish to, and they complete their field placements at a location close to them.
 With manageable class sizes, 24/7 technical support, and ongoing availability of faculty teaching their courses, students receive the highest quality education through the online program.

-Students who are interested in getting more information about Fordham University’s online MSW programs can visit their website, email Dr. Lindquist email@example.com or contact the Admission Office at (212) 636-6600.
+Students who are interested in getting more information about Fordham University’s online MSW programs can visit Fordham University’s website, email Dr. Lindquist at firstname.lastname@example.org or contact the Admission Office at (212) 636-6600.

 Thank you Dr. Dale Lindquist for your time and insight!